 Derek McNeil, PhD

-Dr. J. Derek McNeil is currently serving as the Senior Vice President of Academics.
-After serving on The Seattle School Board of Trustees for two years, Dr. McNeil was appointed to this role in the summer of 2010.
+Dr. J. Derek McNeil is currently serving as Acting President and Senior Vice President of Academics.
+After serving on The Seattle School Board of Trustees for two years, Dr. McNeil was appointed to his role as SVP of Academics in the summer of 2010.

 Dr. McNeil has a PhD in Counseling Psychology from Northwestern University and an MDiv from Fuller Theological Seminary.
 Prior to joining The Seattle School, Dr. McNeil worked at Wheaton College Graduate School for 15 years, working in the PsyD program with doctoral students in counseling psychology.
 He has also worked as a clinician in private practice, a diversity advisor and coordinator, an organizational consultant, and an administrator.